 ALWAYS KEEP THE MUZZLE POINTED IN A SAFE DIRECTION.
-BEFORE STARTING DISASSEMBLY PROCEDURES, OPEN THE ACTION AND VISUALLY INSPECT THE CHAMBER TO BE ABSOLUTELY CERTAIN THE FIREARM IS COMPLETELY UNLOADED.
+BEFORE STARTING DISASSEMBLY PROCEDURES, OPEN THE ACTION AND VISUALLY INSPECT THE CHAMBER TO BE ABSOLUTELY CERTAIN THE FIREARM IS

+COMPLETELY UNLOADED.
 PLACE THE "SAFETY" IN THE ON SAFE POSITION.
 FAILURE TO FOLLOW THIS WARNING COULD RESULT IN SERIOUS INJURY OR DEATH.

-1 Lock the bolt rearward by pulling the operating handle fully to the rear.
+- 1 Lock the bolt rearward by pulling the bolt handle fully to the rear. - 2 Remove the forearm as explained previously.